magronp/bsrnn/docs/analysis.md

 |  accumulating gradients   |   8.0  |   5.8  |   9.6  |   4.9  |   7.1  |

 The results above show that both strategies yield similar results.
 We therefore retain adjusting the learning rate, since when training the [large](#large-model) model, we noted a more pronounced gap in favor of this strategy.

 ### Monitoring criterion

 We study here the impact of the monitoring criterion on the validation set.
 Indeed, it is not clear from the paper which quantity is used: the authors mention that "early stopping is applied when the *best validation* is not found in 10 consecutive epochs".
-Then we consider either minimizing the validation loss, or maximizing the validation SDR (here: the uSDR, as computing the cSDR at each epoch is very time-consumming).
+Then we consider either minimizing the validation loss, or maximizing the validation uSDR.

 |          | vocals |  bass  |  drums |  other | average|
 |----------|--------|--------|--------|--------|--------|